microsoft/CameraTraps/classification/README.md

 **Note about TensorFlow implementation**

 There is a `train_classifier_tf.py` script in this directory which attempts to mimic the PyTorch training script, but using TensorFlow v2 instead.
-The reason I tried to do a TensorFlow implementation is because TensorFlow v2.3 introduced an official Keras EfficientNet implementation, whereas the PyTorch code I used was a third-party implementation.
+The reason I tried to do a TensorFlow implementation is because TensorFlow v2.3 introduced an official Keras EfficientNet implementation, whereas the PyTorch EfficientNet was a third-party implementation.
 However, the TensorFlow implementation proved difficult to implement well, and several features from the PyTorch version are different or remain lacking in the TensorFlow version:

 * Training on multiple GPUs is not supported.
 PyTorch natively supports this by wrapping a model in `torch.nn.DataParallel`.
 TensorFlow also supports this when using `tf.keras.Model.fit()`.
 However, I wrote my own training loop in TensorFlow to match the PyTorch version instead of using `model.fit()`.
 Adopting `model.fit()` would likely require a completely different implementation from the PyTorch code and involve subclassing `tf.keras.Model` to define a new `model.train_step()` method.
 For now, the TensorFlow code is limited to a single GPU, which means using extremely small batch sizes.
 * `--label-weighted` uses weighted loss instead of weighted data sampling.
 Weighted data sampling can be implemented in TensorFlow, but it is much more verbose than the equivalent PyTorch code.
 See the [TensorFlow tutorial](https://www.tensorflow.org/tutorials/structured_data/imbalanced_data#oversampling) on oversampling the minority class.